 This is when it’s important to make an effort to eat things that excite you — and are nutritious.
 Like this Roasted Veggies and Rice Noodles with Poached Egg.
 This recipe serves four, which makes it super easy to adapt so I can enjoy it for lunch several days in a row (hint: roast the veggies ahead of time and you can reheat them for future meals while making the rice noodles and poached egg — which take little time and can be done simultaneously).

 There are few things that excite me as much as roasted veggies.
 The way the heat of the oven weaves around them, rendering them so tender, slightly sweet and delicately awesome.
 They are perfect as a side dish, lovely as a mix-in for rice and divine as a breakfast hash.
 And roasted vegetables — potatoes and sweet potatoes and Brussels sprouts and peppers and scallions — can make the most comforting mix to spoon over firm brown rice noodles and top with a perfect runny poached egg.

 You all know how much I like my runny eggs.

 It doesn’t hurt that this version of the dish uses California-grown Stokes Purple® Sweet Potato.
 Yes, purple!
 How fun is that?
-The folks at Frieda’s sent me some to try recently, and I have had a blast roasting and experimenting with them.
+The folks at Frieda’s sent me some to try recently (with no expectation that I would write about them), and I have had a blast roasting and experimenting with them.
 These sweet potatoes are of the harder, denser variety with insides that are a vibrant, lovely purple — and remain so even after cooking.
 Delicious!